Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Introduction

 A rich body of research has demonstrated the advantages of BD-RISs over conventional RISs in multiple aspects.
 BD-RIS is needed to achieve the upper bound on power/SNR maximization \cite{BDRIS} and is hence also needed to achieve any information theoretic bound of RIS-aided multiuser or multi-antenna systems.
 Beyond this, BD-RIS offers numerous additional benefits, including boosting received signal power and sum-rate \cite{BDRIS,BDRIS_survey}, supporting various operational modes (reflective/transmissive/hybrid) \cite{group_conn}, expanding coverage \cite{coverage}, reducing the number of resolution bits \cite{discrete}, achieving better capability to overcome mutual coupling \cite{mutualcoupling,mutualcoupling2}, etc. The potential of BD-RISs has also been explored in TDD duplex systems (for channel attack) \cite{attack}, wideband communication systems \cite{OFDM,OFDM2,OFDM3}, full-duplex systems \cite{duplex}, dual-function radar-communication (DFRC) systems \cite{DFRC}, unmanned aerial vehicle (UAV) systems \cite{UAV}, and rate-splitting multiple access (RSMA) systems \cite{RSMA0,RSMA}.
 Furthermore, several extensions of BD-RIS have been proposed to enhance its performance, such as new grouping strategies adaptive to channel state information (CSI) \cite{grouping,grouping2}, a distributed BD-RIS deployment that is less susceptible to lossy interconnections \cite{lossy}, and a BD-RIS aided stacked intelligent metasurface with improved wave manipulation capabilities \cite{SIM}.

 Despite the great benefits offered by BD-RISs, their optimization is far more challenging than that of conventional RISs.
-First, the more complicated circuit topology of BD-RISs introduces more complicated objective functions and constraints to the corresponding optimization problems, such as unitary and/or symmetric constraints \cite{BDRIS,group_conn,coverage,grouping,grouping2,duplex,channel,RSMA0,RSMA,OFDM2,OFDM3,UAV,DFRC} and constraints/objective functions involving matrix inversion \cite{mutualcoupling,mutualcoupling2,discrete,tree,forest,lossy,OFDM}.
-Second, the number of variables increases dramatically due to the significantly larger number of impedances in BD-RISs.
-In fully-connected BD-RISs, for example, the number of impedances grows quadratically with the number of RIS elements.
-This imposes higher demands on algorithm efficiency.
+For conventional RISs, the scattering matrix is diagonal, with a unit-modulus constraint on each diagonal entry.
+Various optimization methods have been developed to handle this constraint, including semidefinite relaxation (SDR) \cite{RIS1}, manifold optimization \cite{RIS_sumrate}, and majorization-minimization \cite{RIS_MM}.
+These algorithms are tailored to the diagonal phase-shift structure and cannot be directly applied to BD-RISs.
+The more complicated circuit topology of BD-RISs introduces more complicated objective functions and constraints to the corresponding optimization problems, such as unitary and/or symmetric constraints \cite{BDRIS,group_conn,coverage,grouping,grouping2,duplex,channel,RSMA0,RSMA,OFDM2,OFDM3,UAV,DFRC} and constraints/objective functions involving matrix inversion \cite{mutualcoupling,mutualcoupling2,discrete,tree,forest,lossy,OFDM}.
+In addition, compared with conventional RIS, the number of optimization variables increases dramatically due to the significantly larger number of tunable impedances in BD-RISs.
+For example, in fully-connected BD-RISs, the number of impedances grows quadratically with the number of RIS elements, which imposes higher demands on algorithmic efficiency.